What is a credit-builder loan?

 Is it hard to get a credit-builder loan?

-It’s also worth keeping in mind that you may have to pay an upfront fee when opening your credit-builder loan account.
+It’s also worth noting that you may have to pay an upfront fee when opening your credit-builder loan account.

 A credit-builder loan is just one option for building credit.
 Whether you have poor credit or no credit history, here are some other ways you might be able to help build or rebuild your credit:

-With a secured credit card, you get access to a line of credit upfront that you can use to make purchases—just like you do with an unsecured credit card.
-But unlike an unsecured card, a secured card requires you to pay a security deposit in order to open the account.
+If you’re approved for a secured credit card, you get access to a line of credit upfront, possibly without an annual fee.
+However, a secured card typically requires you to pay a refundable security deposit to open the account.

-The Platinum Secured card from Capital One has no annual fee and can be opened with a security deposit of $49, $99 or $200.
+For example, the Platinum Secured card from Capital One has no annual fee and can be accessed with a security deposit of $49, $99 or $200.
 View important rates and disclosures.
-And you can earn back your deposit as a statement credit if you use your credit card responsibly.
+And if you use your credit card responsibly, you can earn back your deposit as a statement credit.
 Otherwise, it’ll be refunded when you close your account and pay your balance in full.

-And some personal loans, like payday loans, come with their own unique risks and are unlikely to help you build credit.
+Keep in mind, some personal loans, like payday loans, carry unique risks and are less likely to help you build credit.

-Becoming an authorized user on the credit card account of someone you trust could help you practice responsible credit habits, such as making payments on time, reviewing card activity and more.
-And if the credit card issuer reports authorized user activity to any credit bureaus, it could also help you build credit history.
+Becoming an authorized user on the credit card account of someone you trust can help you develop responsible credit habits.
+However, it’s important to first verify whether a card issuer reports authorized users to credit bureaus.

-A credit-builder loan can be a great tool for helping you build or rebuild your credit.
+A credit-builder loan can be an excellent tool for helping you build or rebuild your credit.
 But there are other credit-building options out there too.
 No matter which ones you consider, be sure to do your research so you can make an informed decision on the best credit-building choice for you.

-If a credit card geared toward improving your credit seems like a good option for your needs, check out Capital One’s cards for building credit and consider getting pre-approved.
+If a credit card geared toward improving your credit seems like a good option for your needs, explore the potential benefits of Capital One’s cards for building credit and consider getting pre-approved today.

 Related Content